openstack/magnum/specs/flatten_attributes.rst

 ============

 The shared fields can be added to the existing Cluster and ClusterTemplate tables.
-This acheives the same effect, but brings with it the burden of maintaining two sets of the same fields in different tables.
+This achieves the same effect, but brings with it the burden of maintaining two sets of the same fields in different tables.